bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 As a convenience, the |figure| function can also accept tuples of *(start, end)* as values for the ``x_range`` or ``y_range`` parameters.
-Below is a an example that shows both methods of setting the range:
+Below is an example that shows both methods of setting the range:

 .. bokeh-plot:: docs/user_guide/examples/plotting_figure_range.py
     :source-position: above